5 times to redeem points and miles rather than pay cash

 The bottom line

 While you have the right to redeem your rewards for whatever you want, you can stretch your points and miles further if you take a judicious approach when trying to decide whether to pay with cash or use your points or miles.
-Credit card rewards can make travel more affordable, comfortable and convenient, but being thoughtful about how you redeem your rewards can help you get optimal value.
+Redeeming points or miles with one of the best rewards credit cards can make travel more affordable, comfortable and convenient, but being thoughtful about how you redeem your rewards can help you get optimal value.